How to Deploy MinIO - An Opensource Object Storage Solution

 Secure MinIO

-MinIO listens for connection requests on the API port 9000 and the web console port 9001 by default.
-Securely run and expose MinIO by enabling a domain name and enable the application to run on secure ports such as the HTTPS port 443.
-In addition, generate trusted SSL certificates using Let's Encrypt to enable HTTPS connections and access to the API using S3 client tools.
-Follow the sections below to generate SSL certificates and configure MinIO to run on your domain.
+By default, MinIO listens for API connections on port 9000 and web console access on port 9001.
+To securely run and expose MinIO, you can set up a domain name and configure it to run on secure ports, such as HTTPS port 443.
+Using Let's Encrypt, you can generate trusted SSL certificates to enable HTTPS connections and secure access to the API using S3 client tools.
+Follow the steps below to generate SSL certificates and configure MinIO to run securely on your domain.

 Generate Let's Encrypt SSL Certificates to use with MinIO

-MinIO supports HTTP connections by default when the --certs-dir is not enabled in your configuration options.
-When enabled, MinIO uses your SSL certificate public.crt file and the private key private.key.
-Follow the steps below to generate Let's Encrypt certificates to use with MinIO and enable network connections on the server.
+MinIO supports HTTP connections by default when the --certs-dir option is not passed.
+When configured, MinIO uses your SSL certificate public.crt file and the private key private.key for secure communication.
+Follow the steps below to generate Let's Encrypt certificates and enable secure connections for MinIO.

-1. Allow the HTTP port 80 through the default firewall to allow Let's Encrypt verifications.
+1. Allow the HTTP port 80 through the default firewall to allow Let's Encrypt domain validation.

 console